 If you do not check your social media accounts often, you might have been hacked and not know it until damage is done.
 Be on top of things early and often.

-Although no security system is impenetrable, there are a few steps you can take to make your social media and online presence more secure.
+Although no security system is impenetrable, there are a few steps you can take to make your online brand identity on social media and online more secure.
 We try to do it ourselves.
 Are you taking steps to protect yourself online?